Access4Learning/sif3-framework-java/SIF3InfraREST/README.txt

 The framework has some basic demo classes that illustrate how to use the framework.
 It also has a developer's guide that can be found in the "documentation/UserGuide" directory.

+There is a set of pre-built framework libraries in the "release" directory.
+Please refer to the developer's guide for more details an the libraries.

 NOTE:
-As of January 2014 the framework works for SIF3 with a DIRECT environment and IMMEDIATE responses.
-It doesn't support brokered or delayed response solutions, yet.
+As of May 17, 2014 the framework works for SIF3 with a DIRECT & BROKERED environment and IMMEDIATE responses.
+It doesn't support DELAYED responses, yet.
+It supports events in a BROKERED environment, though.

 #########################################################################################################
 # Version History and Update